Wind-WindKids/winding/samples/sophieandwind/winter.md

 @Wind:
 12 years old, boy, tousled blond hair, light blue hoodie and jeans.
 Looks same age as Sophie.

 @notes:
-Sophie and Wind are the same height.
-Match the atmosphere of the referenced ice cream shop scene.
+Use the reference image for continuity.
+Sophie and Wind are the same height, they are looking at each other.
+Sophie can't believe it."""